romac/jo/README.md

 ## [Jo](https://romac.me/projects/jo)

-> A port to JavaScript of ClojureScript's core.async.
+> A port to JavaScript of ClojureScript's core.async channels.

+### Notice

+This library is experimental and I do not currently plan to publish it to npm.
+Please use another implementation of CSP channels, such as [js-csp](https://github.com/ubolonton/js-csp) or [task.js](http://taskjs.org/).

 ### Usage